johnyang-nv/FB-OCC-TRT/deployment/README.md

    The command will generate the ONNX model file at `data/onnx/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.onnx`.

-   During execution, the command processes real data samples and saves the input data in the directory `data/trt_inputs/`.
-   These inputs are needed for the next steps, where they will be used to build the TensorRT engine.
+   This script also dumps input data which will be needed later to create the TensorRT engine.

 ## TensorRT Plugin Cross-Compilation for DRIVE Orin Linux on x86 host

    FB-OCC uses operations that are not natively supported by TensorRT, including `GridSample3D`, `BevPoolv2`, and `Multi-Scale Deformable Attention`.
-To enable these operations during inference, they must be implemented as custom TensorRT plugins and compiled beforehand.
-These plugins extend TensorRT's functionality, ensuring the model performs as expected.
+Those operations will be compiled as TensorRT plugins.

    ### Steps to Prepare and Build TensorRT Plugins